Maris Tammik

 Work

-I used to work as an audio programmer at A Shell In The Pit Audio where I developed our audio tool chain.
+I used to work as an audio programmer at A Shell In The Pit Audio in Vancouver, BC where I developed our audio tool chain.

 Moona